 Eating Disorders Drogheda

-The most common types of eating disorder are anorexia nervosa, bulimia nervosa and binge eating nervosa.
+The most common types of eating disorder are anorexia, bulimia and binge eating.
 These conditions often involve obsessively focusing on weight, body shape, and food, which leads to dangerous eating behaviour’s and complications.

 Severe and long-lasting eating disorders can raise the risk of significant mental health issues, problems with development and growth.
 Conditions like anxiety and depression, social and relationship problems, and suicidal thoughts and behaviour’s are very prevalent.